digital-splash/laravel-batch/README.md

 # Tests
 If you don't have phpunit installed on your project, first run `composer require phpunit/phpunit`

-In the root of your laravel app, run `./vendor/bin/phpunit ./vendor/mavinoo/laravel-batch/tests`
+In the root of your laravel app, run `./vendor/bin/phpunit ./vendor/digital-splash/laravel-batch/tests`

-# Donate
-BTC Address: 14XQEuVKuZp8q59h3Jk9Q2wi45368aEbyG

-DOGE Address: DMsFurgSP2LTny8wkco3cE3ZhgQrFAJLp8